pirocorp/Object-Oriented-Design/06. Repositories/README.md

 ![image](https://user-images.githubusercontent.com/34960418/195335023-418455d3-2b80-46a0-bfb9-8773fa70179b.png)

 Refresh the page and you should see the data continue to load, but the Load time should be 0 ms or close to zero.
 The cache is configured to reset every 5 seconds so if you continue refreshing you should periodically see a non-zero load time.
-In Docker Desktop in application container logs we can actually see when queries to the database are made.
+In Docker Desktop in application container logs you can actually see when queries to the database are made.

 ![image](https://user-images.githubusercontent.com/34960418/195338533-f83bec59-c847-4eae-97f5-95a434b71a08.png)